 Nissan’s rich history, dating back just about a century, is matched only by its rich variety of vehicles.
-Today’s lineup ranges from the tiny Nissan March / Micra to the Nissan NV350 commercial van, and includes everything in between, such as the subject of today’s article comparing used Nissan compact cars, the Nissan Sunny and Nissan Tiida.
+Today’s lineup ranges from the compact Nissan March (or Micra) to the Nissan NV350 commercial van, and includes everything in between, such as the subject of today’s article comparing used Nissan compact cars, the Nissan Sunny and Nissan Tiida.

 When it comes to the name “Nissan Sunny,” however, the history can be a confusing one to recall, as the “Sunny” name has been used on Nissan products as diverse as subcompact sedans, coupes, and pickups, as well as compact sedans and coupes, not all of which were the same vehicles.
 Through all of the confusing vehicles bearing the “Sunny” marque, however, they all shared similar platforms.

-Used Nissan Sunny, typically from the last generation, were produced between 1998 and 2004, and featured somewhat retro styling, back to the 1980s angular design, though not as severe.
+Most used Nissan Sunny models, typically from the last generation, were produced between 1998 and 2004, and featured somewhat retro styling, back to the 1980s angular design, though not as severe.
 This latest generation Nissan Sunny was powered by a choice of 1.3 ℓ, 1.5 ℓ, or 1.8 ℓ gasoline engines, as well as a 2.2 ℓ diesel engine, and paired with a four-speed automatic transmission or a choice of manual transmissions, in five- or six-speed flavors.
-Sunny was also available in both front-wheel and all-wheel drive options.
+The Sunny was also available in both front-wheel and all-wheel drive options.

 Produced until 2012, the first-generation Nissan Tiida and Nissan Tiida Latio were available with 1.5 ℓ, 1.6 ℓ, and 1.8 ℓ four-cylinder gasoline engines, as well as a 1.5 ℓ four-cylinder diesel engine.
 Transmission options included the carryover four-speed automatic transmission from the Sunny, and a new CVT (constant velocity transmission).
 The six-speed manual transmission was reserved as an option for the 1.8 ℓ engine.
 Used Nissan Tiida are typically from this first generation.

-Nissan Sunny had always been marketed as a classy economy car, a sedan for budget-conscious families who still wanted a little bit of class.
-As such, used Nissan Sunny come with upscale, but not luxurious features, design focused instead on roomy interior layout and comfortable accommodations.
+The Nissan Sunny had always been marketed as a classy economy car, a sedan for budget-conscious families who still wanted a little bit of class.
+As such, used Nissan Sunny models come with upscale, but not luxurious, features that are focused instead on a roomy interior layout and comfortable accommodations.

-Considering that Nissan Tiida was built to replace Nissan Sunny, it makes sense that it was also aimed at young and budget-conscious families.
-Nissan Tiida, however, brings those families into the 21st Century with premium and modern styling, as well as some of the most fuel-efficient powertrains on the market.
-Tiida feels luxurious, roomy, and modern, but isn’t priced to break the bank, which makes it a great acquisition for the modern professional and his family.
+Considering that the Nissan Tiida was built to replace the Nissan Sunny, it makes sense that it was also aimed at young and budget-conscious families.
+The Nissan Tiida, however, brings those families into the 21st Century with premium and modern styling, as well as some of the most fuel-efficient powertrains on the market.
+The Tiida feels luxurious, roomy, and modern, but isn’t priced to break the bank, which makes it a great acquisition for the modern professional and their family.

-If you’re looking into used Nissan compact cars, both Nissan Sunny and Nissan Tiida are good choices.
+If you’re looking into used Nissan compact cars, both the Nissan Sunny and Nissan Tiida are good choices.
 They’re both exceptionally fuel-efficient and comfortable, as well as affordable for young families in need of reliable transportation.
-While Sunny may run slightly cheaper than Tiida, if only for age, Tiida is roomier and more modern-looking.
-We recommend both, but taller passengers may enjoy Tiida more than Sunny.
+While the Sunny may run slightly cheaper than the Tiida, if only for age, the Tiida is roomier and more modern-looking.
+We recommend both, but taller passengers may enjoy the Tiida more than Sunny.